Digital Marketing Campaign Case Study : KBOO Community Radio Spring 2018 Membership Drive

 What was my role?
 Graphic Designer & Digital Marketer

 What are the goals & outcomes of this digital campaign?
-This campaign ran over the course of two weeks to support KBOO’s Spring 2018 membership drive, a bi-annual event aimed at raising over $100k and adding new members to the organization.
+This campaign ran for two weeks to support KBOO's Spring 2018 membership drive, a bi-annual event aimed at raising over $100k and adding new members to the organization.
 The graphics supported a specific mission of utilizing the archives while also attracting new listeners between the ages of 25 and 35.

 Who did I collaborate with?
 Development Director & Web / New Media Coordinator